Corridor Context

 Enforcement

 The directive includes both administrative supervision and civil liability provisions, meaning affected corridor communities could potentially bring claims in European courts against companies that fail to conduct adequate due diligence.
-Our source-verified documentation could provide evidence supporting such claims.
+Our source-reviewed documentation could provide evidence supporting such claims.
 See our full CSDDD regulatory analysis for detailed assessment.

 Monitoring and Accountability